Please use these guidelines when filling out your Planned Class Schedule.

-Other important course planning tools include UC Berkeley's Schedule of Classes, the Schedule Planner in CalCentral on your My Academics page, and the Berkeley Academic Guide.
+Other important course planning tools include the Schedule Planner in CalCentral on your My Academics page and the Berkeley Academic Guide.
 The latter includes course descriptions for all departments and information on University requirements and academic policies.

 Questions or concerns about your first semester schedule?

-Make sure you submit your Planned Class Schedule and New Freshman Form by June 9.
-Remember, your schedule is a "working draft" which you can finalize after participating in a virtual advising session with your adviser, June 19-23 (virtual advising schedule and RSVP available in Golden Bear Advising online orientation).
+Make sure you submit your Planned Class Schedule and New Freshman Form by the deadline indicated in the online orientation program, Golden Bear Advising (GBA).
+Remember, your schedule is a "working draft" which you can finalize after participating in a virtual advising session with your adviser in July (dates & times TBA).